-The ongoing COVID-19 pandemic, international trade relations, supply chain disruptions, fluctuation of major currencies, increasing geopolitical tensions, mounting inflationary pressure, interest rate hikes, as well as rising commodity prices and energy costs have created uncertainties and volatility in the world economy and global financial markets.
-A severe slowdown in global economic growth could lead to economic contractions in certain markets, commercial and consumer delinquencies, weakened consumer confidence, and increased market volatility and decline in the value of the assets.
-The Group is a diversified infrastructure investment company with businesses in Hong Kong, Mainland China, the United Kingdom ("UK"), Continental Europe, Australia, New Zealand, Canada and the United States.
+Continued trade protectionism, supply chain disruptions, fluctuation of major currencies, increasing geopolitical tensions, high and persistent inflation, tightening fiscal policy and monetary policy, interest rate hikes, rising commodity prices and energy costs, cost of living crisis and industrial actions have created uncertainties and volatility in the world economy and global financial markets.
+A severe slowdown in global economic growth could lead to economic contractions in certain markets, commercial and consumer delinquencies, weakened consumer confidence, and increased market volatility and a decline in the value of the assets.

+The Group is a diversified infrastructure investment company with businesses presently in Hong Kong, Mainland China, the United Kingdom ("UK"), Continental Europe, Australia, New Zealand, Canada and the United States.
 Any adverse economic, social and/or political conditions in those countries and places in which the Group operates may potentially impact on the Group's businesses, financial conditions or results of operations, asset values and liabilities.

-OUTBREAK OF HIGHLY CONTAGIOUS DISEASE
+CONTINUATION OF HIGHLY CONTAGIOUS DISEASE